Molkobain/itop-extensions-documentation/molkobain-datacenter-view-extended/docs/features/misc-options.md

   * `Parent` which points to the parent `Location` (eg. a _Floor_ for a _Room_).
   * `Child locations` which list all `Location` objects having this location as parent.

+_Note: Mind that in order to avoid conflicts, this feature is not enabled if you have the **Location Hierarchy** extension installed._

 ## Frequent questions